Genivia/ugrep/README.md

     ug PATTERN FILE...

-To save a default configuration file to the working directory (edit this file in your home directory to customize your preferences for `ug` defaults):
+To save a `.ugrep` configuration file to the working directory, then edit this file in your home directory to customize your preferences for `ug` defaults:

     ug --save-config